Fiery exchanges in the first televised leaders debate of Irish general election

 As the debate involving 10 party leaders and deputy leaders began on Monday night, Mr Harris ruled out a coalition with Sinn Fein.

-“I don’t mean that in any sort of pejorative sense, it’s just being honest with the electorate,” he said.

-“I think it’s important to tell people where you stand on a policy basis and give people choices.

-“If people vote for Sinn Fein to be in government, that’s their choice, but my party doesn’t wish to be a part of any such government.”
+“If people vote for Sinn Fein to be in government, that’s their choice, but my party doesn’t wish to be a part of any such government,” he said.

 “They’re not serious when it comes to pro-enterprise policies,” he said.